christianacsantos/christianacsantos/README.md

 📖 I'm a constant learner in Python and human development.

-📫 You can reach me via email at christianacs@id.uff.br or through LinkedIn (insert your LinkedIn profile link here).
+📫 You can reach me via email at christianacs@id.uff.br or through LinkedIn (https://www.linkedin.com/in/christianacsantos/).